Cecilia Malmström: Later career

 Since 2019, Malmström has been a visiting professor at the School of Business, Economics and Law at the University of Gothenburg.
 Also since 2019, she has been serving on the Transatlantic Task Force of the German Marshall Fund and the Federal Chancellor Helmut Schmidt Foundation (BKHS), co-chaired by Karen Donfried and Wolfgang Ischinger.

 In September 2020, the government of Prime Minister Stefan Löfven nominated Malmström as Sweden's candidate for secretary general of the Organisation for Economic Co-operation and Development (OECD).
 During the selection process, she became a finalist but ultimately lost out against Mathias Cormann in March 2021.

 From 2021 to 2022, Malmström was a member of the Trilateral Commission’s Task Force on Global Capitalism in Transition, chaired by Carl Bildt, Kelly Grier and Takeshi Niinami.

 In 2022, Malmström joined the Brussels office of law firm Covington & Burling as senior advisor.
 Since 2023, she has been part of the Centre for European Policy Studies/Heinrich Böll Foundation High-Level Group on Bolstering EU Democracy, chaired by Kalypso Nicolaïdis.

-In May 2023, Malmström announced that she had quit the Swedish Liberal Party, due to her opposition to the party's participation in the Tidö Agreement.
+In May 2023, Malmström announced that she had left the Liberals, due to her opposition to the party's cooperation with the far-right Sweden Democrats in the Tidö Agreement.